-The Evacuation Ski Sheets have been used in some very high-profile fires, the best example of which was the Royal Marsden Hospital Fire, in London, January 2008, when a complete evacuation of the hospital was required.
+The Evacuation Ski Sheet has been used in some very high-profile fires, the best example of which was the Royal Marsden Hospital Fire, in London, January 2008, when a complete evacuation of the hospital was required.
 This included the evacuation of the ICU and operating theatres, where one patient was undergoing extensive surgery.
-Staff at the hospital evacuated more than 40 patients from the fourth floor, on their mattresses, using Evac Ski Sheets, which were available on each bed.
+Staff at the hospital evacuated more than 40 patients from the fourth floor, on their mattresses, using the Evacuation Ski Sheet, which was available on each bed.

-Beware of poor imitations: The genuine Ski Sheet is fitted with seat-belt style IMMI buckles.
+- The genuine Ski Evacuation Sheet is provided with seat-belt style IMMI buckles

 A product information video is available below; it is not intended to be a substitute for training as no video can correct handling errors or bad habits.
 Certified training is available on this product Evacuation Aid Training Course.